 There’s an autumnal apple weekend, where children can follow the apple trail and try freshly pressed juice.
 A Halloween event where the gardens are transformed into a spooky adventure trail of cobwebs and ghosts.
 The Christmas illuminations is their most popular event; where the gardens become home to incredible light displays and decorations, truly magical!

-This is a working, family run farm which often opens its doors for Open Days (they also do adults only days).
+This is a working, family run farm which often opens its doors for Open Days (they also do adult only days).
 The staff are among the friendliest I’ve met and will give you a warm welcome.
 If you’re looking for a farm where you can get really close to the animals, this is it.
-You can get inside their stalls and pet them as they are very tame and friendly.
+You can get inside the animal stalls and pet them as they are very tame and friendly.

 You’ll only need a couple of hours to look around but do have some refreshments in the barn café after your visit.
 Highlights for me included seeing several baby donkeys, scratching little piglet bellies and playing with the goats.
 One for animal lovers for sure!

 Perhaps one of Hampshire’s best known family days out, but for good reason.
 This is a lovely zoo with a fantastic conservation programme.
 There are giraffes, tigers, zebras, hippos, meerkats and hundreds of other species.
-My favourites are the red pandas and the sloth which inhabits the Tropical House!
+My favourite things to see are the lemurs, and trying to spot the sloth which inhabits the Tropical House.

 You can paddle down by the waters edge, or watch the boats and fishermen.
 There’s a woodland play area with a beautiful castle carved into a tree stump.
 You’ll find other play areas too, suitable for a range of ages.

 There’s a miniature Victorian railway which does come with an extra charge (bring cash) and during the summer months there will be some inflatables and crazy golf too.

 Paultons Park and Peppa Pig World